Raiders of the Lost Ark (video game): Reception

-Richard A. Edwards reviewed Raiders of the Lost Ark in The Space Gamer No. 61.
+From contemporary reviews, Richard A. Edwards reviewed Raiders of the Lost Ark in The Space Gamer.
 Edwards commented that "though the graphics are not great (but they are fairly good) and the Raiders of the Lost Ark theme song has a note or two off-key, this is still the adventure cartridge of the year.
 Those gamers who prefer magic items, puzzles, and thoughtful play mixed with arcade movement should find Raiders well worth the price".
 Video Games in 1983 called Raiders of the Lost Ark "a more complex adventure game" than E.T., released a month later.
 The magazine noted that the documentation was incomplete and advised players to experiment with multiple ways to progress.
-Electronic Games stated that the game "doesn't quite live up to its inspiration ... does not excel in excitement", and was inferior to Pitfall!, which was also released in 1982.
+Electronic Games stated that the game was not exciting and "doesn't quite live up to [the film]."

-The game sold less than a million copies.
+From retrospective reviews, Skyler Miller of Allgame found the game graphics average for an Atari 2600 game of the period, with weak animation.
+Miller concluded that if you could get over these elements, "you'll find a surprisingly complex game that will definitely give your problem-solving skills a workout."